nikhil550/fabric-ca-k8s/README.md

 kubectl get pods
 ```

-You can interact with the CA by copying the TLS certificates of the two CA's from the redis database to your local filesystem.
+You can interact with the CA by copying the TLS certificates of the two CA's from the Redis database to your local filesystem.
 ```
 kubectl cp redis:/data/redis/hyperledger/orderer-ca/tls-cert.pem $PWD/hyperledger/orderer-ca/tls-cert.pem
 ```